 Marbled Bakelite contains more than one color swirled together.
 The majority of marbled pieces will have a base color with one other color swirled within.

-Most any colors can be marbled, but green with yellow is the combination found most readily today.
+Most colors can be marbled, but green with yellow is the combination found most readily today.
 Butterscotch with brown is also a commonly found duo.
 Some collectors avidly seek marbling containing more than two colors, and those are indeed harder to find.

 03 of 08